Anry777/masternode-script/README.md

 ### 2.4 Add masternode on the desktop wallet

-1. Open wallet, wait for sync, unlock wallet
 1. Go to Trittium base folder
-1. Open masternode.conf file to edit.
+1. Open 'masternode.conf' file to edit.
-1. Add new string from
+1. Add new string from "string for masternode.conf"

-	  MN1 ip and the port: [Ip:Port]
-	- Set the generated private key: step 2.1.5
-	- Click Add and after click Start
-	- Wait 1 day to start receiving coins.
-Check your the masternode address here: [http://explorer.trittium.cc/](http://explorer.trittium.cc/)
-	- Note: You can't edit the masternodes config in the wallet but you can edit the file. `%appdata%/Dprice/masternode.conf`.
+   It will look like
+   MN1 IP:3001 masternodeprivkey [25k desposit transaction id. 'masternode outputs'] [25k desposit transaction index. 'masternode outputs']
+   Past your transaction id. and transaction index from step 2.1.
+For example 629dc27b721f57c97550868cac9f7e41049d12cce8ac344732b7f74a9fc81815  0.
+   Save file.
+Restart wallet.
+You must wait 15 confirmations of collateral transaction.
+Then go to tab Masternodes and push 'Start missing' button.

+Congratulation!!
+Your MN started!!

 ## 3. FAQ